DATA-690-FALL-2021/data690_Sai-Teja/Individual_project/Individual_project_part-A.md

 # Economic growth due to exports of goods and services:
 - Growing export sales provide revenues and profits for businesses which can then increase in capital investment.
 Higher investment increases a countries productive capacity which then increases the potential for exports.
 ![Image](exports%20of%20goods%20and%20services.png)
+- The above Bar graph depicts the percentage of exports of goods and services providing to its GDP by different countries in the year 2015.
+- Exports of goods and servieces of United Kingdom serves 27.2% to its GDP and stand at the top which serves more percentage to GDP through its exports.
+- Despite having the more advancement in technology and infrastructure United states stands at the last by only serving 12% to its GDP through the exports.
+- China stands second by serving 21%, India by 19% and Bangladesh by 17%.